Apostle Nathanael: How to Recognize Jesus Luke 6:12-16

 Apostle Nathanael Bartholomew and His Fig Tree Luke 6:12-16 audio video notes

-Scriptures: Luke 6:12-16, John 1:45, John 1:46, Micah 5:2, 1 John 2:18, John 1:46, 2 Peter 2:1, John 1:47, John 1:48, Psalms 119:114, Psalms 91:1, John 1:49, John 1:50, John 1:51, Daniel 7:13-14, Matthew 16:28
+Scriptures: Luke 6:12-16, John 1:45, John 1:46, Micah 5:2, 1 John 2:18, John 1:46, 2 Peter 2:1, John 1:47, John 1:48, Psalms 119:114, Psalms 91:1, John 1:49, John 1:50, John 1:51, Daniel 7:13-14, Matthew 16:28,

 Luke 6:12-16 One of those days Jesus went out to a mountainside to pray, and spent the night praying to God.
 When morning came, he called his disciples to him and chose twelve of them, whom he also designated apostles: Simon (whom he named Peter), his brother Andrew, James, John, Philip, BARTHOLOMEW, Matthew, Thomas, James son of Alphaeus, Simon who was called the Zealot, Judas son of James, and Judas Iscariot, who became a traitor.

-When I was in high school, I was very shy.
-I had a tough time asking girls out on dates.
-One of my friends came up to me one day and said, “Hey, I’ve lined you up with a great date for Saturday night.
-It’s all set.”
-“Who is it?”
-I asked.
-It was his cousin Doris.
 I didn’t know Doris.
 I said, “No, no,” My friend said, “Hey, don’t worry.
 Doris is amazing.
 Trust me – she’s a babe.
 But, if you don’t like her, here’s how to get out of it.
 It’s what I do.
-I go to a girl’s front door to pick her up, and when she opens the door, I check her out.
+I go to a girl’s front door to pick her up, and I check her out when she opens the door.
 If I like what I see, then great, we’re all set.

-But, if she’s obviously not linking to me, I fake an asthma attack.
+But if she’s not linking to me, I fake an asthma attack.
 I go ‘Gasp!
 Gasp!
 Gasp!’
 I hold my throat like I’m having trouble breathing.
 She asks, ‘What’s wrong?’
 I say, ‘It’s my asthma.’
 We have to call off the date.
 That’s it.”
 I said, “Well, I don’t know… but okay.”
 Beggars can’t be choosers, right?
 So I went to pick up Doris, knocked on the door, and within seconds, Doris was standing right in front of me.
 My friend was right.
 Doris was beautiful, but Doris took one look at me and went, “Gasp!
 Gasp!
 Gasp!”
 Ok.
 I admit.
 That was a joke.

 Apostle Nathanael Bartholomew and His Fig Tree Luke 6:12-16 audio video notes